davideicardi/es4kafka/README.md

 ### Bank account

-For example, to apply this pattern to a very simple bank account scenario I can have:
+To apply this pattern to a very simple bank account scenario I can have:

 - `operations` stream as "commands" (requests to deposit or withdraw an amount of money, eg. "deposit $10" => `Operation(+10)` )
 - `movements` stream as "events" (actual deposit or withdraw event, eg. "$10 deposited" => `Movement(+10)` )